wlong0827/pluralize/README.md

 In a similar fashion, we recovered information on the sources of posts on the user's personal news feed.
 This information was then used to examine the relative religious leanings of friends.

+### What does Pluralize do with my Facebook data?
+Pluralize never sends your personal information to any external services, and your results stay private unless you choose to share them publicly.
+Pluralize will need to look up some basic information from your news feed and friends list.
+In particular, it will examine what your friends have publicly identified their religious affiliation as.
+All processing is done client-side, so data never leaves your computer.

 ### Front-end
 The primary language used for the front-end was Javascript.
 The entire application was put together within the Google Chrome Extension system to take advantage of its cross-site request capability.
 JQuery was used for most of the processing work and d3.js was used to help construct the visualization.